 After studying privately with Ana Pitis in Bucharest while pursuing his Bachelor’s degree, Dulu continued his training with Irina Morozova at Mannes College in New York City and with Jane Coop at University of British Columbia in Vancouver.
 While in New York, he was an active member of a select global community of graduate students at International House, where he developed a deeper understanding and appreciation for a multicultural environment, and where he received training in public speaking and leadership skills.

-Bogdan Dulu will be touring Eastern Canada in October/November 2015 as a Debut Atlantic artist, after winning their national auditions.
-Bogdan is represented by Mit Bravour Artists Collective.
+Bogdan Dulu toured Eastern Canada in October/November 2015 as a Debut Atlantic artist, and is currently a signed artist with Jeunesses Musicales du Canada.
 He makes his home in Vancouver, where he becomes a little more Canadian by the day.